NBIK14021U Evolutionary Ecology

 MSc Programme in Biology with a minor subject

-Mating systems and sexual selection; decision making and the evolution of communication; senescence and life histories in animals and microbes; life history traits: genetic variation and phenotypic plasticity; mutualistic interactions and their evolutionary stability; social evolution: cooperation and conflict; parasite-host interactions.
+Mating systems and sexual selection; decision making and the evolution of communication; life histories in animals and microbes; life history traits: genetic variation and phenotypic plasticity; mutualistic interactions and their evolutionary stability; social evolution: cooperation and conflict; parasite-host interactions.

 By completing the course the student will be able to understand and reflect on: